CBI gives clean chit to Oommen Chandy in sexual exploitation case | Politics

 He said he had no objection against any agency probing the solar scam.

 ''My public life has always been an open book before the people.
 I have done nothing against my conscience.
-I have not tried to hide anything from people,'' Chandy said in a statement here reacting to the clean chit given to him by the CBI in the woman's allegation.
+I have not tried to hide anything from people,'' Chandy said in a statement here reacting to the development.
+The senior Congress leader is currently undergoing treatment at a hospital in Bengaluru for some ailments, his office said.

 A relieved Abdullakutty, who is also the chairman of the Central Haj Committee, said, ''The truth prevailed in the end...it is a relief.''
 He said he has nothing new to react in the wake of the present development other than the sentence he had said during the time of the controversy.